scipy-conference/scipy_proceedings/papers/andrew_fraser/andrew_fraser.rst

 of the products-of-detonation mixture.
 We follow traditional practice (eg, [ficket2000]_) and constrain the function to be positive, monotonically decreasing and convex.
-To date we have incorporated two examples of experiments: The detonation velocity of a *rate stick* of HE and the velocity of a projectile driven by HE.
+To date we have incorporated two examples of experiments: the detonation velocity of a *rate stick* of HE, and the velocity of a projectile driven by HE.
 The behavior of both these experiments depend sensitively on the EOS function.

 The following sections describe the choices made in modeling the EOS